umd-lib/tomcat-shibboleth-integration-demo/README.md

 ## SP Setup

-Apache HTTP, Tomcat, and Shibboleth are downloaded as part of the Vargrant setup.
+Apache HTTP, Tomcat, and Shibboleth are downloaded as part of the Vagrant setup.
 The Apache server and Shibboleth were installed via the "yum" package manager.
 See https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPLinuxRPMInstall for information about installing Shibboleth via yum.